galenhuntington/g86/README.md

 the allowed characters are more limited.
 However, some troublesome characters are still avoided:

-*  The quote characters `"'` and not used.
+*  The quote characters `"'` are not used.
 This makes the encoding convenient for inlining binary data into source code and formats such as JSON.

 *  The backslash `\` is not used.
-The backslash is widely used for escaping, even within quotes, in programming languages, mark-up, and data serialization.
+The backslash is widely utilized for escaping, even within quotes, in programming languages, mark-up, and data serialization.

-*  The special XML/SGML/HTML characters `&<>` are not used, so binary data can be embedded into these documents.
+*  The special XML/SGML/HTML characters `&<>` are not used, so binary data can be embedded in these documents.

 *  The characters `,;` are not used, which allows the encoding to be used in HTTP cookies.